 - For a non-specific reference, the latest version applies.
 In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document.

 [1] 3GPP TR 21.905: "Vocabulary for 3GPP Specifications".

+[x] 3GPP TR 38.821: "Technical Specification Group Radio Access Network; Solutions for NR to support non-terrestrial networks (NTN) "